Give Me Everything: Chart performance

 The song debuted at number 60 on the US Billboard Hot 100, on the week of April 16, 2011.
 In its second week, it climbed to number 17 with 112,000 copies sold: a 259% increase as a result of prominent advertising in the iTunes Store.
 On the week of June 26, 2011, the song peaked at number one on the chart after having spent four weeks at number two.
-This became Pitbull, Afrojack and Nayer their first number-one hit in the US and Ne-Yo's first number-one song on this chart since "So Sick" in 2006.
+This gave Pitbull, Afrojack and Nayer their first number-one hit in the US and Ne-Yo's first number-one song on this chart since "So Sick" in 2006.
 As of May 2014, the song has sold 4,874,000 copies in the US.
-On February 28, 2018, the single was certified six-times platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over six million units in the United States.
+On June 6, 2024, the single was certified Diamond by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over ten million units in the United States.

 On April 16, 2011, the song debuted on the Canadian Hot 100 at number 46 as the week's highest debut.
 It climbed to number 26 two weeks later.
 The song has also debuted in New Zealand at number ten, as well as on the Ultratop charts of both Belgian regions at number 35 in (Flanders) and number 42 in (Wallonia).
 On the Australian Singles Chart, "Give Me Everything" debuted at number fourteen and climbed to number five the next week.
 The song has since been certified six-times platinum by the Australian Recording Industry Association.
 In Austria and France, the song debuted at number 20 and number 39, respectively.
 In the United Kingdom, "Give Me Everything" debuted at number 35 on the UK Singles Chart on April 24, 2011.
 The next week it climbed ten places to number 25.
 Over the next two weeks it progressed from number 12 to number four.
 On May 22, 2011, it went up three places to number one, knocking "The Lazy Song" by Bruno Mars off the number one position, becoming Pitbull's second, Ne-Yo's fourth, and Afrojack and Nayer's first number one in the United Kingdom.
 In 2011, the single was the seventh best-selling digital single of year with worldwide sales of 8.2 million copies, making it one of the best-selling singles of all time.